Fantom-foundation/Aida/README.md

  - `--workers` sets the number of worker threads.
  - `--vm-impl` select between `geth` and `lfvm`.
 Default: `geth`

+### Run Archive

+**Run**

+`./build/aida-runarchive --substatedir path/to/substatedb --db-src-dir path/to/statedb/with/archive 4564026 5000000`
+executes transactions from block 4,564,026 to 5,000,000 using the historic data in the provided archive.
+Each transaction loads the historic state of its block and executes the transaction on it in read-only mode.

+**Options**

+ - `--chainid` sets the chain-id (useful if recording from testnet).
+Default: 250 (mainnet)`
+ - `--cpuprofile` records a CPU profile for the replay to be inspected using `pprof`
+ - `--db-impl` select between `memory`, `geth`, `carmen` and `flat`.
+Default: `geth`
+ - `--db-variant` select between implementation specific sub-variants, e.g. `go-ldb` or `cpp-file`
+ - `--disable-progress` disable progress report.
+Default: `false`
+ - `--substatedir` sets directory containing substate database.
+Default: `./substate.fantom`
+ - `--validate-tx` validate the effects of each transaction.
+ - `--workers` sets the number of worker threads.
+ - `--vm-impl` select between `geth` and `lfvm`.
+Default: `geth`

 ### Generate an update-set database

 **Run**